-The rehabilitation staff at the Des Moines University Running and Cycling Clinic can help you to sort out the problems that are inhibiting you.
+The rehabilitation staff at the Running and Cycling Clinic can help you sort out the problems that are inhibiting you.
 Many of the issues causing pain in runners and cyclists are attributed to movement-related problems or training factors that are not detectable by static tests such as MRI, x-ray, and even some basic physical examination procedures.
-This is where a professional with movement-based training and sport-specific expertise may be able to provide solutions to your running or cycling-related injury or pain.
+This is where a professional with movement-based training and sport-specific expertise can provide solutions to your running or cycling-related injury or pain.

-History and training program review
+- History and training program review

-Physical examination (foot and body structural alignment, footwear, strength, endurance, flexibility, balance, and movement quality)
+- Physical examination (foot and body structural alignment, footwear, strength, endurance, flexibility, balance and movement quality)

-Sport and rehabilitation-specific exercise instruction
+- Sport and rehabilitation-specific exercise instruction

-Video analysis of running and/or biking motion
+- Video analysis of running and/or biking motion

 Injury-related examinations and services are typically covered as physical therapy services if you have medical insurance.
-Check with your insurance plan to see if you require a physician’s order to have physical therapy costs covered or to identify your costs associated with copayment, coinsurance, or deductible.
+Check with your insurance plan to see if you require a physician’s order to have physical therapy costs covered or to identify your costs associated with copayment, coinsurance or deductible.
 Costs range from $100 to $250 per visit depending on the services provided.